 Stories of our Members and Subscribers

 The research shows that a very low carbohydrate diet (below 30 g carbs day) does produce the best results with A1C.
 But, this is very low and can be difficult to follow long term.
-The research also indicates that anything below 120 grams per day will provide some benefits.
+The research also indicates that anything below 130 grams per day will provide great benefits.

-We’ve found the middle ground seems to work really well – aiming for an average 80 grams of total carbs per day, which will average out around 50-60 grams net carbs in most cases.
+We’ve found the middle ground seems to work really well – aiming for an average 80-100 grams of total carbs per day, which will average out around 50-70 grams net carbs in most cases (total carbs minus fiber equals net carbs).

 JoAnn: “I started using your help last year (the 30 Day Turnaround Program) when I found out that I had type 2 diabetes.
 You have been so much help to me this past year.
 My a1c started out around 9.5.
 It has been at 5.4 for the past six months.
 I have lost close to 50 pounds and my goal is 20 more to be were I need to be.
 Thanks again for all the great recipes and help.”